dasch-swiss/dsp-ui-lib/projects/dsp-ui/README.md

 }
 ```

-The **DspViewerModule** contains components to display resources; as single one or as a list for search results.
-It comprises resource sub-components such as file representations components to display still image, video, audio or text only.
-But also value components to use single property elements.
+The **DspViewerModule** contains components to display resources; as single item or as a list for search results.
+It is comprised of resource sub-components such as file representations components to display still image, video, audio or text only and also value components to use single property elements.

 Import DspViewerModule in the `app.module.ts`: